-(the student) ·

-It is necessary tha t the student receive e

-, (name of drug)

-a physician-presc ribed drug, during sch chool intervals beginning on

-(date)

-and continuing th rough (date)

-rits authorized representative, to administer the above- ordance with the prescribing physician's instructions, and

-1. Submit this req uest to the teacher.

-2. Make certain th st for the Administration of Prescription Medication by ther.
-School

-• it, in the container ig is received by the teacher and/or county nursing sometime in which it was dispensed by the prescribing physical

-• • • • • • • • • • • • • • • • • • • - ainer in which the drug is dispensed is marked with th

-5. Submit a REVIS ED STATEMENT signe d date after which no administration should be given. ed by the physician prescribing the drug to the teacher BY THE PHYSICIAN CHANGES.

-agents, and th Board of Education of the School District and all emplithe School District from any liability concerning the gient. •

-DATED this day of , 20

-Parent/Gua
+The undersigned are the parent(s), guardian(s), or or person(s) in charge of (the student) · It is necessary that the student receive(nam , (nam e of drug) a physician-prescribed drug, during school inter- vals beginning on(date) and continuing through (date) · · · s authorized representative, to administer the in accordance with the prescribing physician's School Personnel is submitted to the teacher.
+Make sure personally that the drug is receive administering it, in the container in which licensed pharmacist.
+Make sure personally that the container in drug name, dosage, interval dosage, and dates.
+Submit a REVISED STATEMENT signed by IF ANY OF THE INFORMATION PROVID.
+Release the School District and the Boar employees, agents, and the representative concerning the giving or non-giving of the dream. wed by the teacher and/or county nursing service it was dispensed by the prescribing physician or which the drug is dispensed is marked with the after which no administration should be given.
+It the physician prescribing the drug to the teacher DED BY THE PHYSICIAN CHANGES.
+It of Education of the School District and all res of the School District from any liability rug to the student.
+DATED this day of , 20 Parent/Guardian